• Skip to primary navigation

 • Use white chocolate bars.
 White chocolate chips contain stabilizers.
 While this helps them keep their shape, it also keeps them from melting.
 If you want sweet, gooey pools of white chocolate, use chopped baking bars.

-• Measure your flour correctly.
+• Measure the flour correctly.
 Make sure to weigh your flour in grams with a digital kitchen scale.
 If you don't have one, fluff it up in the bag before gently spooning it into your measuring cup and swiping off the excess.
 This is called the spoon and level method.
 Don't pack it in because your cookies will be dry and won't spread!

 • Don't overmix or over-swirl!
 During testing, I made this mistake.
 If you swirl the jam in all the way, the batter gets way too wet.
 The cookies spread too much in the oven and the centers don't bake.
-Make sure to swirl in the jam 3-4 times with your rubber spatula for the perfect texture.

 Cookies broken in half to show texture.